DirkSonguer/keyboard-TA-SE-1040/README.md

 In total, there are 22 LEDs in 6 groups.
 Each group is a separate module soldered to the PCB.

 # Rebuild
-Rebuilding the keyboard poses an interesting dilemma:
+Rebuilding the keyboard poses an interesting dilemma: Either try some form of restoration (repair and re-use the original components) or by replacing the interior with modern tech
-1. Try to get the keyboard running again with as many original parts as possible
+1. Restorate the keyboard with as many original parts as possible
-2. Reconstruct the keyboard with modern parts, only keeping the exterior original
+2. Reconstruct the keyboard with modern parts, only keeping the exterior

+## Thoughts on restoration
+The original keyboard was connected to a daisy wheel printer unit that provided power and likely more functionality.
+Little documentation exists how the 104x units actually worked, so it would need to be a complete reverse engineering effort.

+The end state would be building a converter unit that would provide power as well as routes the input to a modern computer interface like USB.

+This assumes that the keyboards are still working, the reverse engineering goes well and it's actually desirable to type on the original switches.
+Especially the last part is debatable.

+## Thoughts on reconstruction

 ## Layout

 ## Display